 Dimensions come in all sorts of shapes and sizes — literally.
 There are the dimensions you double check when buying furniture for your home.
 There are the multitude of dimensions from your favorite cinematic comic book universe.
 And there are the dimensions we encounter within Google Analytics.

 While dimensions were a component of Universal Analytics, their significance has been amplified with the introduction of Google Analytics 4.
 This is mainly because GA4 introduces a range of new dimensions and metrics that were not available in the previous version.
-This has prompted marketers to question, "What exactly is a dimension in GA4?" and "How does it differ from a metric?"
+But what exactly is a dimension in Google Analytics, and how do metrics and dimensions work together?

 Dimensions vs. metrics

-You'll find both dimensions and metrics in your reports, audience, and segment builders on GA4.
-So, what are they?
+You'll find both dimensions and metrics in your reports, audience, and segment builders within Google Analytics.

 One way to understand this concept is to imagine it as a table.
 The table would have a metric, like the number of sessions or users, and it could be organized or divided into different categories or segments based on dimensions such as traffic source, geography, or platform device.
-See the example below that shows the metric (new users and sessions) broken down by the dimension traffic source.
+See the example below that shows the metric (new users and sessions) broken down by a traffic source dimension.

-With that said, dimensions can help you reveal all kinds of attributes and characteristics of website visitors.
+You can use dimensions to gain valuable insights, and learn more about a site's visitors.
 You can choose different dimensions based on your specific marketing objectives.
 Here is a selection of default dimensions available in Google Analytics:

 - City: The city from which a visitor originates